trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 http://code.google.com/p/sympy/wiki/GSoC2007

 All the projects managed to finish successfully.

-So in the very unlikely case of a disappearing mentor, Ondřej will supervise the student and it should not be a problem.
+Ondřej at the time was the project leader, but he has since passed on the position to me (Aaron Meurer).
+I think that if it is necessary, I could do similar.
+Also, other mentors or members of the community could pick up if a mentor falls out.

+This will be more effective than assigning a backup mentor to each student, because this way anybody can step in and fill in for a mentor who is not available.
+It will also encourage students to interact with the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than just one person.
+This will help them to become better members of the community and will also make it easier for the whole community to monitor their progress.

 # What steps will you take to encourage students to interact with your project's community before, during and after the program?

-We require all applicants to find some git ci to fix issue in our tracker:
+We require all applicants to submit a patch to the project that gets reviewed and pushed in.
+We do not require that this be a particularly complicated.
+In fact, we will reference to them the easy to fix issues in our tracker:

 [[http://code.google.com/p/sympy/issues/list?q=label:EasyToFix]]

-and send a patch to our project fixing it, so that we can make sure that they can submit a patch (if they can't we teach them at this stage) and also so that we have some experience how they interact over email.
+This is so that we can make sure that they can submit a patch (if they can't we teach them at this stage) and also so that we have some experience how they interact over email.
 We communicate with them very frequently before they are accepted, and try to get them involved in our community.
+As was discussed in the previous questions, if we find that the students cannot do these fundamental things, then they will not be accepted to the program.

 During the program, they need to blog once a week and are encouraged to become active members of our community.
+The mentors may also choose to have a meeting with the students regularly to monitor their progress.
+We will leave this up to the mentor and the student to schedule, because they may have problematic schedules to synchronize, but we will encourage them to do any meeting on our public IRC channel, so that it is public to the entire community.

-After the program is over, the students already have their blogs and they are synchronized with our planet.sympy.org and usually if they blogged interesting things, they already built a nice community around their blogs, and so the continue blogging about what they do.
+After the program is over, the students already have their blogs, which are synchronized with our planet.sympy.org, and usually if they blogged interesting things, they already built a nice community around their blogs, and so the continue blogging about what they do.
 It all depends how they like our community and to communicate with others and so we try hard so that they feel comfortable and will stick around.
+We do encourage all students to stick around and become regular members of the community.
+Sometimes they do, and become valuable contributors and sometimes they even participate in Google Summer of Code again in future years.
+Other times, they move on to do their own things, though often they will still sometimes submit bug reports or patches.
+We will try to accept students who are likely to become regular contributors to the community after the program ends, because that will benefit SymPy the most.
+But we do realize that people can become interested in other things, so we will not require this of students (if it were even possible to require such a thing).

 # If you are a small or new organization applying to GSoC, please list a larger, established GSoC organization or a Googler that can vouch for you here.

-Googlers: Robert Bradshaw, Craig Citro
+Googlers: Robert Bradshaw (robertwb@google.com), Craig Citro

 Organizations: Python Software Foundation, Portland State University